beastcarp1/beastcarp1/docs/README.md

 I am an IT student with a concentration in Cybersecurity.
 I enjoy learning about digital forensics, networking, and web development.

 * 🌍  I'm based in Bessemer, AL
-* 🧠  I'm currently taking Digital Forensics and Human-Computer Interaction
-* 🎓 I have passed my classes in Front-end Web Development, Database, Network, Python, and a Security+ prep class.
+* 🎓 I have taken classes for Sectrity +, Web Development, Introduction to C++, Database, and Networking

 ### Skills